H0wd3n/Boomalope-Blues/README.md

 - This is a modlist focused on performance and quality of life mods, No major content mods are added (sorry Combat Extended enjoyers) other than a few Vanilla Expanded mods that I feel compliment the Vanilla game well.
 Feel free to add/remove mods you like or dislike to the list but know that no support will be given if you do so.
 As the specific settings for each mod, I will provide the configs I use but feel free to tweak them yourself they shouldn't™ cause any issues.
 I have tweaked them to my liking and for the best performance.

 # Install Instructions
-## The first step is of course make sure you have rimworld installed through Steam mods you already have (if any) are disabled.
+## The first step is of course make sure you have rimworld installed through Steam and make sure any mods you already have are disabled.
 After that right click the game on steam, go to properties -> local files and verify integrety of game files to make sure rimworld is installed correctly.

 ## Downloading the Rimworld mod manager called Rimpy.